 A distance of 0 therefore means that two codes only ever occur together, i.e. never without the other.
 A distance corresponding to the maximum means that these codes never occur together.
 Please note that due to the reduction to a maximum of 2 dimensions (i.e. on one map) and this consequent angle of view, two codes may appear visually closer together than the distance matrix would suggest.

-The codes are clustered by means of a hierarchical cluster analysis using the positions on the map (not using the distance matrix).
+If the Color: Cluster (map position) option is selected, the codes are clustered and colored using a hierarchical cluster analysis of the positions on the two-dimensional surface.
+If the Color: Cluster (distance matrix) option is selected, clustering is performed using the underlying distance matrix.
 Unweighted average linkage is used as the clustering method.